wp-kit/theme/v1/Auth.md

 ### Form Authentication

-Form auth allows you to only let logged in users into your application and access the dissallowed routes and pages.
+Form auth allows you to only let logged in users into your application and access the dissallowed routes and pages via a custom form.
 Make sure you set your form action as the `wp_login_url()`, the form auth component deals with the rest.

 ```php
 auth('form', array(